xdv/divvyd-historical-database/README.md

 ### Numbers and Precision
 [String - Number]: #numbers-and-precision

-XRP Ledger APIs generally use strings, rather than native JSON numbers, to represent numeric amounts of currency for both XRP and issued currencies.
+XDV Ledger APIs generally use strings, rather than native JSON numbers, to represent numeric amounts of currency for both XDV and issued currencies.
 This protects against a loss of precision when using JSON parsers, which may automatically try to represent all JSON numbers in a floating-point format.
 Within the String value, the numbers are serialized in the same way as native JSON numbers:

 * Base-10.
 * Non-zero-prefaced.